Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ![](img/Test_Case_Management_143.png)

 When linking an existing test case, first select its parent folder from the dropdown.
 Then select the name of the test case you want to insert as a link from the list.
-If the test case has declared parameters (see the section on Parameters below for more details) you will be given a list of parameters that needed to be filled out.
+If the test case has declared [parameters](#parameters) you will see a list of parameters to fill out.

-You need to fill out the values of the parameters for the linked test case and then click the "***Add***" button to complete the operation.
-The system will then insert the test case as a link just before the currently selected test step.
-If no existing test step was selected, the link will be added at the end of the test step list.
+If it makes sense for your tests you can fill out the parameter values and then click "***Add***".
+The system will insert the test case as a link.
+These paramter values are passed down to the linked test at execution.
+These values override any default parameter values set on the test case.
+If a test step was already selected the link is inserted above that test step, otherwise the link is added at the end of the test step list.

 If you want to create a test step with specific parameters and parameter values, you can do so by clicking the "***Create New Test Case***".
 This will change the dialog to one where you can assign a folder, name, and parameters to a new test case.
 On clicking the "***Add***" button: the new test case is created; a test step is created within that new test case; the parameters specified in the dialog are assigned to that test step, with the values set as the defaults for the step; and the new test case is added as a linked test case in the list of test steps.